THE MPN HEROES® RECOGNITION PROGRAM

 - Organization or institution dedicated to improving MPN care and support

-The 2015 MPN Heroes Celebration Event, hosted by CURE Media Group, took place on December 4, 2015 in Orlando, Florida.
+The 2016 MPN Heroes Celebration Event, hosted by CURE Media Group, will take place in San Diego, CA on December 2, 2016.

 MPN Heroes is a program sponsored by Incyte Corporation and CURE magazine.